gabrielemarino-gm/Search-Engine-MIRCV/README.md

   -   Use `s` to set up your system and configure recovery options.
   -   Use `q` to exit the query manager.

+### System Setup for Query Handler

+-   When prompted, choose between disjunctive and conjunctive mode.
+-   Select the algorithm (DAAT or MaxScore) for the query.
+-   Choose the scoring function (TF-IDF or BM25).
+-   Set the value of k for the top-k documents.

 ## Evaluating Performance
 To evaluate the performance of the model, use the command: `evaluatePerformance` This uses the <a href="https://github.com/usnistgov/trec_eval">Trec-Eval</a> tool.